 A rate limit is just a period of time in which a reaction is allowed to fire only once in relation to a set of entities.
 That last part is important.
 On the Points Types screen, every rate limit automatically relates to the user who will be awarded points.
 This means that a rate limit of 1 day will cause each user to be awarded only once per day (rather than the reaction firing only once per day and thus awarding only a single user).

 Rate limits are calculated relative to the clock by default.
 This means that the start of a day is calculated according to the timezone settings for your site.
 Thus, if a user is awarded points by a reaction on Friday afternoon (according to your site’s time), he can be awarded points by that reaction again on Saturday morning (again, your site’s time); he doesn’t have to wait a full 24 hours, but he will not be able to be awarded points again by that reaction until sometime on Sunday.
-That is, he can only be awarded once per day, but that doesn’t mean that a full 24 hours will necessarily take place between.
+That is, he can only be awarded once per calendar day, but that doesn’t mean that a full 24 hours will necessarily take place between.